-The Malta Gaming Authority has proposed guidelines on cryptocurrencies and Blockchain applications by the gaming industry.
+The Malta Gaming Authority (MGA) has recently issued a document with guidelines on Blockchain and cryptocurrency applications in the gaming industry, the regulatory organization announced March 29.

 The public document called “Guidance on the use of Distributed Ledger Technology and the acceptance of Virtual Currencies through the implementation of a Sandbox Environment” aims to apply standards to games that use cryptocurrencies and Blockchain technology.